llvm/llvm-project/llvm/docs/DirectX/RootSignature.rst

 <https://learn.microsoft.com/en-us/windows/win32/api/d3d12/ns-d3d12-d3d12_root_signature_desc1>`_
 structure in the Direct3D 12 API.
 (With the pointers translated to offsets.)

-It will be look like this:
+It will look like this:

 .. code-block:: c++